 Amid World War II, the U.S. urgently needed advancements in radar technology.
 MIT lacked adequate space, so the hastily built Building 20 became home to wartime research.
-This makeshift structure’s flexibility and interdisciplinary environment ignited groundbreaking collaboration, proving innovation flourishes when diverse minds and ideas freely interact.
+This makeshift structure’s flexibility and interdisciplinary environment fostered groundbreaking collaboration, demonstrating that innovation flourishes when diverse minds and ideas interact freely.

 The intent of these stories is to stimulate deeper thinking about innovation and inspire us—whether as managers or individuals—to adapt these insights to our own ways of working and our workplaces, discovering opportunities for improvement and creativity.

-Building 20, erected hastily during World War II to house the Radiation Laboratory, or “Rad Lab,” at the Massachusetts Institute of Technology (MIT), this unassuming structure was initially a temporary solution for wartime research.
+Building 20, erected hastily during World War II to house the Radiation Laboratory, or “Rad Lab,” at the Massachusetts Institute of Technology (MIT) was initially a temporary solution for wartime research.
 However, it became a surprisingly effective incubator for revolutionary scientific and technological developments.
 Building 20’s true legacy lies in how its unique environment fostered conversation and interaction across disciplines, facilitating one of MIT’s most prolific eras of innovation.

 The Necessity of Building 20

 As the United States became embroiled in World War II, there was an urgent need to advance radar technology to gain an edge in warfare.
 MIT was chosen as the epicenter for this research, yet the campus lacked the facilities to house the large-scale Rad Lab project.
 In response, Building 20 was constructed quickly, with an architectural style best described as utilitarian.
 Its design was unassuming, with narrow corridors, exposed pipes, and drab interiors that seemed far from conducive to groundbreaking research.However, what Building 20 lacked in aesthetics, it made up for in flexibility.
-Its cheap materials and modular construction meant researchers could alter it with little resistance, removing walls and floors as needed to fit new equipment.
-More importantly, it allowed MIT to bring together experts from diverse fields under one roof, catalyzing unprecedented collaboration and interaction.
+Its inexpensive materials and modular construction meant researchers could modify it with little resistance, removing walls and floors as needed to accommodate new equipment.
+More importantly, it enabled MIT to convene experts from diverse fields under one roof, catalyzing unprecedented collaboration and interaction.

 The Power of Interaction in Building 20